markveligod/markveligod/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I'm Mark, I study computer graphics and game development.
 I can program in C++/BP under the Unreal Engine 4/5:
-* AI: behavior trees, tasks, decorators, services, EQS;
+* AI: programming behavior trees, tasks, decorators, services, EQS;
 * UMG: programming user interfaces;
-* VFX: Creating Niagara Special Effects;
+* VFX: programming Niagara Special Effects and Particle System;
 * Animation programming;
 * Writing readable, maintainable, yet fast and efficient code;
 * Mathematical magic for solving many common coding problems;
-* Coding standards and best practices;
 * Setup Unreal Engine both from stock build and from source code;
-* Using Jenkins to automate processes;
+* Using [Jenkins](https://www.jenkins.io) to automate processes;
 * Complex vector mathematics for working effectively in a 3D game world;
+* Creating automation tests;
 * Audio programming to create and use sound cues, classes and mixers.

-I know the architecture of the Unreal Engine, the main methods of refactoring, how to profile and build a game.
+I know the base architecture of the Unreal Engine, the main methods of refactoring, how to profile and build a game.

 ## Skills